-Arena’s new Healthcare Catering event takes place at the Sofitel London St. James on Thursday 5th March 2026.
+Arena’s new event 'The Importance of Healthcare Catering' takes place at the Sofitel London St. James on Thursday 5th March 2026.

 As part of a new series of breakfast seminars focussed on public sector catering this event brings together an expert panel of speakers and will focus on how caterers have made a positive impact within the healthcare catering sector and the opportunities and challenges that lie ahead.